Abdurrahim Karslı

-Abdurrahim Karslı (born 10 December 1964) is a Turkish academic and politician who serves as the 1st leader of the Centre Party of Turkey since 7 July 2014.
+Prof. Dr. Abdurrahim Karslı (born 10 December 1964) is a Turkish academic and politician who serves as the 1st leader of the Centre Party of Turkey since 7 July 2014.
 As a prominent expert in bankruptcy and debt enforcement law, he rendered numerous high-profile case reports and expert opinions besides his academic scholarship.
 Since 1996, he has been the chair of bankruptcy law at Istanbul University's Faculty of Law and continues to teach at the same institution.

 Early life and career

 Karslı was born in Horasan, Erzurum and completed primary education there before securing a place at Istanbul University's Faculty of law and moving to Istanbul.
-After graduating in 1984, he was appointed as a researcher in the field of bankruptcy law by the University and became a Professor in 2010.
+After graduating in 1984, he was appointed as a researcher in the field of bankruptcy law by the university and became a professor in 2010.
 He has been in charge of the Law Faculty's bankruptcy law branch since 1996.

 2001 financial crash and assassination attempt

 Karslı helped prepare reports regarding the liquidation of bankrupt banks following the 2001 financial crisis.
 These included Yurtbank and Egebank.
 For this reason, he was targeted in an attempted shooting outside his office in Üsküdar, Istanbul in March 2003.